mqtthiqs/mqtthiqs.github.io/about.md

 has been reviewed in Libération, The Wire Magazine, Tiny Mix Tape, Self-Titled.
-He has notably played live at Café Oto (London), 100ECS, Péripate, Rinse France (Paris), CKUT Radio (Montréal) and has been commissioned by Radio France & GRM for a live performance at Festival Présences 2019.
+He has notably played live at Café Oto (London), 100ECS, Péripate, Rinse France (Paris), CKUT Radio (Montréal) and has been commissioned by Radio France & GRM for live a performance at Festival Présences 2019 and an original piece for the radio show "Création Mondiale" in 2020.

 <figure>
   <img src="assets/img/portrait-100ecs.jpg" alt="Portrait" />